cape-sh/katacoda-scenarios/tryCAPE/install-cape/step7.md

 We have prepared an app (to-do-app) to be use for this tutorial.
-Before using this app, we need to create a namespace

 1. Before using this app, we need to create a namespace.
 In the terminal, run the following command to create the following namespace 'to-do'.